 How is Grasshopper different than Google voice?

 Customer support.
 If something isn’t working correctly what do you do?
-Grasshopper offers free 24/7 support and can always be reached via Twitter or Facebook.
+Grasshopper offers free 24/7 phone support and can always be reached via Twitter or Facebook.
 Google Voice currently offers support via their forums.

-How much does Google Voice cost
+How much does Google Voice cost?

-Using Grasshopper with Google Voice
+Using Grasshopper with Google Voice for Business

+Grasshopper is a Google Voice alternative, but the services can be used together.
 If you want to take advantage of Google Voice but need the features that Grasshopper offers, you can have your Grasshopper number forwarded to your Google Voice account.
 The services can be used together.